openstack/taskflow/doc/source/engines.rst

 further execution.
-The flow is put into the ``RUNNING`` :doc:`state <states>` and a :py:class:`~taskflow.engines.action_engine.graph_action.FutureGraphAction` object starts to take over and begins going through the stages listed below.
+The flow is put into the ``RUNNING`` :doc:`state <states>` and a :py:class:`~taskflow.engines.action_engine.graph_action.FutureGraphAction` object starts to take over and begins going through the stages listed below (for a more visual diagram/representation see the :ref:`engine state diagram <engine states>`).

 Resumption
 ^^^^^^^^^^